CRMawande/Sentiment-Analysis-on-Customer-Reviews/README.md

 streamlit run app/streamlit_app.py
 ```

-1. Automatic Launch: This command will automatically open the web application in your default browser.
+1. This command will automatically open the web application in your default browser.

-2. Access: The application provides a single input text box and a button to analyze the sentiment.
+2. The application provides a single input text box and a button to analyze the sentiment.

 ### **4. How to Use the Tool**

-1. Input Review: Paste or type a customer review into the text input area on the web page.
+1. Paste or type a customer review into the text input area on the web page.

-2. Analyze: Click the "Analyze Sentiment" button.
+2. Click the "Analyze Sentiment" button.

 3. View Results: